sonic-net/SONiC/doc/Sonic-mclag-hld.md

 - The data flow path from PA to CE1: When PortChannel0001 in PEER1 is down, ICCP reprograms the nexthop of MAC entry to point to peer link PortChannel0002 and make the MAC entry in the ASIC table.
 When the traffic reaches PEER1, it will match the updated MAC entry, and forwarded through PortChannel0002.
 - When PortChannel0001 in PEER1 is down, the portChannel state is synced to PEER2.
 ICCP in PEER2 enables the peer link forwarding for MC-LAG enabled interfaces corresponding to portChannel0001.
 In the above diagram, if PEER2 receives traffic from PEER1 via PortChannel0002, the traffic will be forwarded to CE1 via PortChannel0001.
 - MAC learning of peer link is disabled.
 In the above diagram, MAC learning of PortChannel0002 is disabled in both PEER1 and PEER2.
 - The data flow path from CE1 to PA: CE1 will detect the interface connecting to PEER1 is down, the data will send to PA via PEER2.
-PEER2 will do L2 flooding and sends the packet to PEER1 where L2 bridging is performed to reach PA.
+PEER2 will bridge the packet to PEER1 where L2 bridging is performed to reach PA.

 ### 7.2.3.
 Link between peers

-- In L2 scenario user must configure peer link
+- In MC-LAG L2 scenario, peer link must be configured.
 - The peer link can be either Ethernet, a PortChannel or a Vxlan tunnel.
 The peer link is used to carry data traffic when one of the MC-LAG member link is down and MAC forwarding reroute is needed.
-- Although data traffic and ICCP control traffic can take different path between the two peers, the suggestion is to use the same physical link to prevent loop.
+- The ICCP control link and peer link can be different links.
+But if peer link is configured with a vlan IP interface, and ICCP local IP address or peer IP address is the IP address of this vlan interface, then ICCP control link and L2 peer link can be the same interface.
+We suggest to use different link for ICCP control and peer link in order to handle different fail scenarios efficiently.

 ### 7.2.4.
 MAC sync-up between MC-LAG peers

-- If one peer learned an MAC entry from a MC-LAG enabled PortChannel, it will send this MAC to other peer via ICCP.
-For example, PEER1 learned MAC entry of CE1 from PortChannel0001, it will send this MAC to PEER2 via ICCP.
-PEER2 receives this MAC, and install the MAC into Linux kernel, the learned interface is also PortChannel0001.
+- If one peer learns an MAC entry from a MC-LAG enabled PortChannel, it will send this MAC to other peer via ICCP.
+For example, PEER1 learns MAC entry of CE1 from PortChannel0001, it will send this MAC to PEER2 via ICCP.
+PEER2 receives this MAC, and installs the MAC into Linux kernel, the learned interface is also PortChannel0001.
 This means the name of MC-LAG enabled PortChannel interface in both peer devices must be the same.
-- If one peer learned an MAC entry from an orphan port, it will also send this MAC to other peer via ICCP.
-For example, PEER1 learned MAC entry of CE2 from Eth4, it will send this MAC to PEER2 via ICCP.
-PEER2 receives this MAC, and install the MAC into Linux kernel, the learned interface is peer link interface PortChannel0002.
+- If one peer learns an MAC entry from an orphan port, it will also send this MAC to other peer via ICCP.
+For example, PEER1 learns MAC entry of CE2 from Eth4, it will send this MAC to PEER2 via ICCP.
+PEER2 receives this MAC, and installs the MAC into Linux kernel, the learned interface is peer link interface PortChannel0002.
-- Unlike with OSPF, ICCP don’t flood MAC entry to peer periodically.
+- ICCP don't flood MAC entry to peer periodically.
 To prevent the MAC entry from aging, ICCP defines two flags for each MAC entry, MAC_AGE_LOCAL and MAC_AGE_PEER.
 MAC_AGE_LOCAL indicates the MAC entry in my device is aged, and MAC_AGE_PEER indicates the same MAC entry in peer device is aged.
 The MAC entry will be deleted from my FDB only when the two flags are both set for this MAC.
-For example, if the MAC of CE1 aged in PEER2, it will be set MAC_AGE_LOCAL.
-If this MAC is not set MAC_AGE_PEER flag at the same time (because PEER1 did not aging the MAC entry, hence did not tell PEER2 to set the flag), it will be installed back to the ASIC.
+For example, if the MAC of CE1 ages out in PEER2, it will be set MAC_AGE_LOCAL.
+If this MAC is not set MAC_AGE_PEER flag at the same time (because the MAC entry on PEER1 isn't aged, hence it don't tell PEER2 to set the flag), it will be installed back to the ASIC.
 Then PEER2 notifies the MAC age event to PEER1, PEER1 will set MAC_AGE_PEER for the same MAC.

 ### 7.2.5.
 Peer link MAC learning

 - When the MC-LAG enabled interface is up, peer link is the backup link for data traffic.
 MAC learning must be disabled on peer link to prevent data traffic from forwarding.
 If the learning is enabled, the same MAC (e.g. MAC of CE1) may be learned via MC-LAG port or peer link, and the output port of this MAC will keep toggling.
-- When the MC-LAG enabled interface is down, MAC learning is also disabled in peer link, dynamic MAC entries will be installed to FDB pointing to peer link as the next hop, so traffic destined to those dynamic MAC entries will take the peer link path.
+- When all local member links in an MC-LAG interface on one peer are down, MAC learning is also disabled in peer link, dynamic MAC entries will be installed to FDB pointing to peer link as the next hop, so traffic destined to those dynamic MAC entries will take the peer link path.

 ### 7.2.6.
 L2 BUM flooding and port isolation